 Local TWC-VR staff will issue a Service Authorization to the Board or designated Board contractor, authorizing Board payment of wages for a VR Participant.
 With the Service Authorization, TWC-VR staff will provide information about the Participant, worksite, designated worksite supervisor or contact person, maximum number of hours per week and the end date for the Paid Work Experience Services.

-TWC-VR staff or, as applicable, ESPs, are responsible for addressing any needs or concerns shared by the worksite supervisor or contact person regarding the Participant's performance at the worksite.
+TWC-VR staff or, as applicable, ESPs, are responsible for worksite monitoring and for addressing any needs or concerns shared by the worksite supervisor or contact person regarding the Participant's performance at the worksite.
+TWC-VR staff will notify Board staff or designated Board contractor staff within forty-eight (48) hours regarding worksite incidents involving injury, property damage, or behavioral situations that result in termination of the student’s placement at the worksite.

 2.3.2 Board Responsibility